hashbang/userdb/DESIGN.md

 immediately fulfills the availability requirements:
 - each server holds a read-only copy of the database, so users can login regardless of whether the DB master is available;
-- should the DB master be lost, the most up-to-date replica of the DB (can be found by comparing `pg_last_xlog_receive_location` values) can be either promoted to the role of master, or (preferred) copied to the new master instance.
+- should the DB master be lost, the most up-to-date replica of the DB can be either promoted to the role of master, or (preferrably) copied to the new master instance.
+The most recent instance can be discovered by comparing `pg_last_xlog_receive_location` values.

 Moreover, single-master PostgreSQL provides the usual ACID consistency guarantees.

-## Database schema
+# Database schema

 The database schema is provided in [`schema.sql`](schema.sql).

-DB constraints are used to enforce, as much as possible, consistency:
+DB constraints are used to enforce, as much as possible, consistency.
+For instance:
 - uids must be valid and unique;
 - usernames must be unique and follow the proper syntax rules;
 - a user's host must exist.